 Remedial Measures – Mantras

-You know, astrologer’s role in your life is to basically warn you when things could go wrong, or how to productively use the destructive forces.
+You know, an astrologer’s role in your life is to basically warn you when things could go wrong, or how to productively use the destructive forces.
 It’s the same as with the weather forecast.

-The western astrologer could, for instance, tell you that this negative period you are going through will end up in two years and in the meantime, you should do this instead of that to keep this negativity at the lowest level.
+The Western astrologer could, for instance, tell you that this negative period you are going through will end up in two years and in the meantime, you should do this instead of that to keep this negativity at the lowest level.

 The same person might or might not offer you to use some affirmations, but with or without those affirmations, the results will stay the same during those two years.

-Well, Vedic astrology praises itself by the choice of the proper affirmations or “mantras”, the shorter or longer chants you should speak or sing during the certain time frame, which again, can last for 40 days, or a few years.
+Well, Vedic astrology praises itself by the choice of the proper affirmations or “mantras”, the shorter or longer chants you should speak or sing during a certain time frame, which again, can last for 40 days, or a few years.

 The only honest advice here is if you don’t believe affirmations or mantras will truly help you in any way and those activities will just frustrate you, then don’t do them.